mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 * Compliance management:
     * Ensuring adherence to local rules, regulations, and laws.
-    * Facilitating the documentation of actions taken, decisions made, and available data, providing a clear audit trail.
+    * Facilitating the documentation of actions, decisions, and available data to provide a clear audit trail.

 * Performance improvement:
     * Improving key performance indicators (KPIs) by identifying and addressing bottlenecks.